 Last Updated on

-We have spent nearly four months traveling through Chile from north to south, east to west, and south to north again.
+We have spent nearly four months traveling through Chile from north to south, east to west, and south to north again, and have now sat down to reflect and look back at this incredible journey, asking ourselves: what would we say are the best places to visit in Chile?

 Due to the country’s unique shape, Chile can actually be quite an overwhelming country to conquer.
 Not the width, with the average east to west span only 177km (110 miles); it is the length of Chile, extending 4,270km (2,653 mi) that makes travel here so daunting.
 Expect lots of loooong bus rides, since the best places to visit are hundreds of miles north or south of each other.
 The Atacama Desert, for example, is a 24 hour bus ride from Santiago, for most the next logical stop southward while traveling through Chile and over 4,700km (2,920miles) from Puerto Natales, the jumping-off point for Torres Del Paine National Park.
 Despite its geographical challenges, Chile is an incredible place to travel with glaciers, deserts, lakes, the Andes mountains and thousands of miles of coastline.